 This may not really clarify things because these terms are very broad, but interesting, important and funny are starting points.
 When you figure out what sort of topics appeal to your audience you can then go about creating such content.

 These terms mean very different things to different demographics, so you’ll need to figure out how to apply them to fit your audience.
 A word of caution, what is funny to one demographic may not hit the mark with another.
 While it is important to create content that appeals to your demographic, you want to consider the wider impact.
 Avoid introducing confusion or misunderstandings with people on the outskirts of your demographic.
-Content should be geared towards your ideal audience, but avoid anything that could possibly insight backlash at all costs.
+Content should be geared towards your ideal audience, but avoid anything that could possibly attract the wrong kind of attention.

 You know your audience, so you can create content that directly appeals to them.